25th Fighter Squadron

-The 25th Fighter Squadron is part of the US Air Force's 51st Operations Group, 51st Fighter Wing, at Osan Air Base, South Korea.
-It operates the Fairchild Republic A-10 Thunderbolt II aircraft conducting close air support missions.
+The 25th Fighter Squadron was part of the US Air Force's 51st Operations Group, 51st Fighter Wing, at Osan Air Base, South Korea.
+It operated the Fairchild Republic A-10 Thunderbolt II aircraft conducting close air support missions.
+It was deactivated in June 2025.

-Mission

 History

 The squadron was originally created as the 25th Pursuit Squadron and activated at Hamilton Field, California on 15 January 1941.
 By March it was assigned to the 51st Pursuit Group at March Field, California.
 In July the squadron received Curtiss P-40 Warhawk aircraft.

 World War II

 The 25th sailed to combat operations in the Pacific Theater aboard the SS President Coolidge on 11 January 1942.
 The squadron was part of the first deployment of U.S. forces leaving the mainland after the declaration of war.
 The journey to Melbourne, Australia, took 20 days.
 By late March the 25th Pursuit Squadron had arrived in Karachi, India, and set up wartime operations.

 The 25th flew its first aerial combat mission over The Hump on 25 September 1942, flying a combat escort mission.
 After the squadron moved to Dinjan Airfield in Assam, India, combat activity increased.
 Due to the terrain, the pilots would usually "drag in" on their passes.
 It was there that the 25th picked up the name Assam Draggins.

 Operations from Dinjan were concentrated against the Japanese in northern Burma along the upper Chindwin and Irrawaddy Rivers.
 In February 1943 the 25th Fighter Squadron was tasked to defend Fort Hertz near Myitkyina.
 Fort Hertz was a vital cog in air operations near The Hump.
 The 25th bombed and strafed enemy troops, concentrations, supply dumps, bridges, and enemy communication lines for twelve consecutive days, but failed to slow the Japanese advance on Fort Hertz.
 North American B-25 Mitchell medium bombers were needed to halt the Japanese drive, but none were available.
 Lieutenant Colonel John E. Barr, the executive officer for the 51st Fighter Group, modified a P-40 to carry 1,000 pound bombs, and by May 1943, the Japanese offensive had been halted.

 The 25th Fighter Squadron encountered more combat activity than any other unit within the 51st Fighter Group during the war.
 The squadron returned to the United States and was inactivated on 12 December 1945.